cafeibit/Azure-Data-Engineering/readme.md

 Azure Data Factory is a data ingestion and transformation service that allows you to load raw data from over 70 different on-premises or cloud sources.
 The ingested data can be cleaned, transformed, restructured, and loaded back into a data warehouse.
 After the data is in the data warehouse, it's ready to use for several analytical purposes.
 Data Factory supports data workflow pipelines.
 These pipelines are a logical group of tasks and activities that allows end-to-end data-processing scenarios

+Azure Data Factory is a cloud-based ETL and data integration service that allows you to create data-driven workflows for orchestrating data movement and transforming data at scale.
+Using Azure Data Factory, you can create and schedule data-driven workflows (called pipelines) that can ingest data from disparate data stores.

+A data factory can have one or more pipelines.
+A pipeline is a logical grouping of activities that together perform a task.
+For example, a pipeline could contain a set of activities that ingest and clean log data, and then kick off a mapping data flow to analyze the log data.
+The pipeline allows you to manage the activities as a set instead of each one individually.
+You deploy and schedule the pipeline instead of the activities independently.

 You can use Azure Data Factory to ingest data collected from different sources and coordinate processing jobs in Azure Databricks as part of your data pipeline.
+While here, we will show scheduling a notebook with the Data Factory UI.
+You can also schedule .jar and .py files, taking advantage of the much lower cost of Data Engineering vs. interactive clusters.

 * Create the required resources